nalin360/sampelReact/notes.md

 The reducer is called with the updated_user action, updating the specific user object in the state array.
 The component re-renders with the updated state, reflecting the changes to the user's lab environment.

+We use useMemo to memoize the result of the CSV data filtering, so that it's only run once, when the component is rendered.
+We use useCallback to memoize the handleLabEnvChange function, so that it's not recreated on every render.

 In summary, the component initializes the state with the useReducer hook, dispatches an initialize action to filter the csv data, and then updates the state and re-renders the component when the user interacts with the UI.